BlakeRhodes/NeoArcadia/Scouts.md

 With an innate proficiency in charting unexplored territories and deciphering cryptic maps, Scouts possess a unique blend of practical survival skills and a deep yearning for discovery.
 They are adept at reading the subtle signs of nature and unraveling the secrets of the most treacherous landscapes.

-However, despite their bravery and expertise, Scouts harbor a peculiar and almost comical fear of insects.
-This phobia adds an intriguing layer to their character, as they navigate the wilds with a vigilant eye out for their tiny, many-legged nemeses, juxtaposing their otherwise fearless demeanor with a surprisingly human vulnerability.
+However, despite their bravery and expertise, Scouts harbor a peculiar and intense hatred for bugs.
+Some say this is a lasting legacy of the Last War, but most scouts are unwilling to speak of the exact reason.
+Those who do tell tails that are as unbelievable as they are grisly.

 | Stat | Base |
 | ---- | ---- |